Nike Computer

 We do except donations of your unused analog computing equipment, working or not.

-3) About the Nike Computer
+3) Nike Hercules Computer

-From the deployment of Nike in 1954 to the late 1970's, the Nike Computer was an analog computer.
+From the deployment of Nike in 1954 to the mid 1970's, the Nike Computer was an analog computer.
 That means that distances, times, and other values were not digital bit representing numbers (like 12.3) but were (in this case) voltage values (like 12.3 volts).

 The values as stated above were voltages, and simple circuits (using 76 "operational amplifiers" of 2.5 tubes each) could quickly (1 microsecond):